SALTASH MOUNTAIN

 THE WONDER OF LIVING IN NATURE

-Located on more than 4,800 acres of undeveloped and conserved woodlands on Lake Ninevah, Saltash Mountain Camps is a place of skits, creativity and exploration.
+Located on more than 4,800 acres of undeveloped and conserved woodlands on Lake Ninevah, Saltash Mountain Camp is a place of community, creativity, and courage.

 Campers learn to accept each other, celebrate their individuality and work cooperatively in community.
-Living together in open-sided cabins, they play guitar, piano and sing, they swim, learn outdoor living skills and participate in work projects at camp.
+Living together in open-sided cabins, they play guitar, sing, swim, learn outdoor living skills, and participate in community projects at camp.

 Our backcountry trips also provide our youth with adventures in rock climbing, hiking, and canoeing as they gain an appreciation for each other.
 Campers enjoy all the creative arts as they fall in love with wild places!
 The activities are thoughtfully guided to build confidence in backcountry skills where campers progress from 3 day to 6 day trips in each session.

-I could not be more excited to be stepping into the role of SAM Camp director this summer!
-SAM is a unique and joyful place where creative play and outdoor adventure are weaved into everything we’ll do together, from silly skits to hiking trips to camps songs on the hill.
+SAM is a unique and joyful place where creative play and outdoor adventure are weaved into everything we’ll do together, from silly skits to hiking trips to camp songs on the hill.
 I can’t wait to see how our campers grow in confidence, kindness, and creativity on the beautiful shores of Lake Ninevah and in the rugged mountains surrounding us!

 I landed at Farm & Wilderness after many years of experience in summer camp leadership and experiential education.
 I am an avid backpacker, artist, musician, and gardener, and I was trained in outdoor leadership at the University of Oregon.
 You can learn more about my background here.